The

 from small beginnings to safeguard 'at risk' data, the aim is

-now to establish accurate biographical information on those
+to establish accurate biographical information on those individuals

-individuals who have served, or supported the Royal Navy since
+who have served, or supported the Royal Navy since 1660.
+This

-1660.
-This is a monumental undertaking.
-Making use of a
+is a monumental undertaking.
+Making use of a powerful

-powerful relational database, data entry was started some fifteen
+relational database, data entry was started in the 1990s and the

 Apart